Serve with some crusty bread and a slice of favourite cheese.

 Preheat the oven to 170°C (325°F) (gas 3)

-Tip the 3 tablespoons flour into a small storage bag and season.
+Tip 3 tablespoons flour into a plastic storage bag and season.
 Shake bag to mix.
 Add the meat to the bag and shake again to coat the meat with the flour.
 Set aside.

-Heat the oil in the pan over a medium–low heat and gently cook the onions and pepper for 5 minutes to soften, stirring occasionally.
+Heat 1 tablespoon of oil in the pan over a medium-low heat and gently cook the onions and pepper for 5 minutes to soften, stirring occasionally.
+Remove from the pan with a slotted spoon and keep warm.

-Reduce the heat to low and stir through the paprika and cook for a further minute.
+Reduce the heat to low and stir through the paprika.
+Cook for a further minute.

-Stir in the tomato purée/paste, seasoning, flour and a little grated nutmeg and cook for a further 2 minutes.
+Stir in the tomato purée/paste, seasoning, flour, and a little grated nutmeg.
+Cook for a further 2 minutes.

-Gradually add the stock, stirring until everything is well blended.
-Increase the heat to medium and cook the sauce until it is a smooth and thick.
+Gradually add the stock, stirring until well blended.
+Increase the heat to medium and cook the sauce until it is smooth and thick.

-Remove from the heat and stir through the tomatoes and bouquet garni.
+Remove from the heat.
+Return the onions and peppers to the pan.
+Then stir through the tomatoes and add the bouquet garni.

 700g (1½ lb) potatoes, peeled and sliced (4½ medium)